Paritosh2204/Application/README.md

-This is a partial Code Implementation
+This is a partial Code Implementation which includes the login page code